wekw-platform/KNMIDownloader/README.md

 ## The Discord bot...

 The KNMIDownloader executable has an optional Discord bot built in.
-You can configure it so that it sends the newest weather map GIFs to a Discord channel of your choice that you own.
+You can configure it so that it sends the newest weather map GIFs and images to Discord channels of your choice that you own.
 To use this:

 - Log in with your Discord account on the Developer portal and create a bot.
+- Find your bot's token on the Bot page of your application within the Discord Developer portal.
 - Start KNMIDownloader with the "dodiscord" argument.
 It will create the folders and files that it needs.
+- Now, you will be launched into Setup.
-- Exit the program.
+- Follow the steps.
-- Find your bot's token on the Bot page of your application within the Discord Developer portal.
-- Copy and paste this token into discord-token.txt, located in the "sys" folder.
-- Find your server's ID and the ID of the channel you want KNMIDownloader to post system messages to.
-- Find the IDs of the posting channels.
-Specify one for neerslag-bliksem-temp, neerslag, neerslag-bliksem, neerslag-temp, neerslag-wind_ms, neerslag-wind_bft, warning maps for day 0, 1 and 2, the current data maps temperature, wind speed, wind force, wind gusts, visibility and relative humidity, as well as forecasts today (night), today (day), tomorrow (night) and tomorrow (day).
-- Paste these IDs in the /sys/ids.txt file like this:
-  SystemServerID:SystemChannelID#neerslag-bliksem-tempID:neerslagID:neerslag-bliksemID:neerslag-tempID:neerslag-wind_msID:neerslag-wind_bftID:warningmap0ID:warningmap1ID:warningmap2ID:temperatureID:windspeedID:windforceID:windgustsID:visibilityID:relativehumidityID:todaynightID:todaydayID:tomorrownightID:tomorrowdayID.
-I am aware this is insanely dirty and weird, and it will be an easier process in later versions of KNMIDownloader.
-- You now have fully set up KNMIDownloader-Bot.
+- After completing Setup, KNMIDownloader will start the Discord Bot.
+You now have fully set up the KNMIDownloader Discord Bot!

 ## Building the code yourself...